ankush91/MLAlgos/Linear Regression/README.md

-### Implements Closed-Form and Gradient Descent for Global and Locally weighted Linear Regression.
+### Implements Closed-Form and Gradient Descent for Global and Locally weighted Linear Regression

 ### Organization
 * This folder contains code(+data), figures, and report in respective folders for the Assignment Specification in HW_2 student